Skip to content

 Deploying NPL

-You can deploy your NPL to the runtime using
+To deploy (or re-deploy) your NPL code to the runtime, run:

-After a successful deployment, you will find your protocols exposed as a service on http://localhost:12000/swagger-ui/
+After a successful deployment, you will find your protocols exposed as a service at http://localhost:12000/swagger-ui/.

 Next steps